-There are possible effects to wildlife during the release period but once the release has ceased the radionuclide levels are expected to decline and doses to decrease.
+There are possible effects to wildlife during the release period but once the release has ceased the radionuclide levels are expected to decline and doses to decrease back to baseline levels.

-The release of tailings has the potential to have a greater impact but the overall population of terrestrial receptors is not expected to be affected long term by residual radionuclides.
+The release of solid tailings has the potential to have a greater impact but the overall population of terrestrial receptors is not expected to be affected long term by residual radionuclides.
 The maximum estimated radiological impact is to birdlife.